 You probably won’t need lots of extra blood tests, but you will need more ultrasounds.

-If you have twins with separate placentas, it’s generally recommended that you have ultrasounds at around 10-12 weeks, 18-20 weeks, 28 weeks and 34 weeks.
+If you have twins with separate placentas, it’s generally recommended that you have ultrasounds at 12-13 weeks, 20 weeks, and then every four weeks until your babies are born.
 You might have more frequent ultrasounds than this.

 If you’re pregnant with twins, you’ll have more frequent antenatal appointments.
-Antenatal appointments are a good chance to get health and lifestyle support if you need it and to get information about your pregnancy, labour, birth and early parenting.
+Antenatal appointments are a good chance to get health and lifestyle support if you need it.
+You can also get information about pregnancy, labour, birth and early parenting.

 Potential health complications in a twin pregnancy

-Women with twin pregnancies are more likely to have pregnancy health problems and complications such as gestational diabetes, high blood pressure (also known as pre-eclampsia), premature labour and bleeding.
+Women with twin pregnancies are more likely to have pregnancy health problems and complications like gestational diabetes, high blood pressure (also known as pre-eclampsia), premature labour and bleeding.

 Twins who share a placenta might have extra complications.
 Sometimes their blood supply is shared unequally, which can cause health problems for both twins.
 Or if the placenta itself is shared unequally, this can mean that one twin doesn’t get enough nutrients and doesn’t grow as well.